php-forge/html/docs/tag/Button.md

 ## Setting Attributes

-Use the provided methods to set specific attributes for the a element.
+Use the provided methods to set specific `attribute` for the `button` element.

 ```php
 // Example: Setting the title attribute
 $button->title('Click me');
 ```

-Or, use the `attributes` method to set multiple attributes at once.
+Or, use the `attributes` method to set multiple `attributes` at once.

 ```php
 $button->attributes(['title' => 'Click me', 'class' => 'btn btn-primary']);